Cuesta College, San Luis Obispo, CA

 Nearly correct, but argument has conceptual errors, or is incomplete.
 At least has one correct final velocity for the truck, the other result is problematic but at least momentum conservation was applied.

 Limited relevant discussion of supporting evidence of at least some merit, but in an inconsistent or unclear manner.
-Some garbled attempt at applying momentum conservation for to find the final velocity of the truck for one collision, but the other collision is incomplete or conceptually problematic (such as applying kinetic energy conservation for the completely inelastic collision, claiming zero final velocities, etc.).
+Some garbled attempt at applying momentum conservation to find the final velocity of the truck for one collision, but the other collision is incomplete or conceptually problematic (such as applying kinetic energy conservation for the completely inelastic collision, claiming zero final velocities, etc.).

 Implementation of ideas, but credit given for effort rather than merit.
 Approach involving methods other than momentum conservation.